evlasnoraa/NLP-Exploration/EDA/Readme.md

 ## Part C: Review Polarity Analysis

-Polarity scores were calculated for each review using 'TextBlob', ranging from -1 to 1:
+Polarity scores were calculated for each review using `TextBlob`, ranging from -1 to 1:
 - **-1**: Indicates negative sentiment.
 - **1**: Indicates positive sentiment.